ylhyra/ylhyra_content/data/Tweets/Ása/Sund.md

     "sentences": {
       "s_1er40": {
-        "meaning": "Each trip to the swimming pool is a rebirth.", "note": "This is reffering to how good you always feel after a trip to the pool, it is like being born again."
+        "meaning": "Each trip to the swimming pool is a rebirth.", "note": "This refers to how good you always feel after a trip to the pool — it is like being born again."
       }
     },
     "words": {